Clip path

 Here are some Taiwan labor laws to be aware of when hiring in Taiwan:

-Employment Insurance Act This Act ensures guaranteed training for workers to help improve their chances of getting employed.
+This act provides unemployment benefits and a living allowance during approved vocational training, among other re-employment supports.
 Employees between the ages of 15 and 65 can join the insurance program through their employers.

 Timings, Holidays, and Leave Policies in Taiwan